g0tmk/dotfiles-linux/README.md

 #### TODO:
+- Some of the user services start programs that require an X session.
+Apparently, if you create the services the naive way, they will usually start before X (even though the user services depend on default.target, the latest-ending built in target).
+The lack of X causes them to fail to start.
+Currently, I added RestartSec=5 to those services, which causes them to wait long enough after a failure that X is ususlly running.
+Should replace this with a more reliable way of starting them like [this](https://unix.stackexchange.com/a/537848) which uses a one-liner in .xsessionrc to trigger a custom target which all the service files are waiting on.
+Need more research since this shouldn't be this difficult.
-- launching different barrier configurations is troublesome.
+- launching different barrier configurations is complicated.
 Should switch to a method of saving configurations and laumching a specific config file each time
 - enable hibernation - it would be better for low battery action.
 Or hybrid sleep.
 - check macbook dotfiles + copy over any useful preferences (at least .vimrc and tmux.conf)
 - replace middle-click paste with something better.
 It is too easy to accidentally triple-tap with the touchpad and dump a block of text at the cursor.
 Step 1 is disable middle click with touchpad, then step 2 is merge the x-selection and the standard clipboard with some kind of app or maybe even a custom shortcut with an intelligent paste (or Ctrl+V for one, Ctrl+Shift+V for another).
 Should google how others have solved this problem.